Getting started guide

 Why promote healthy eating?

-Eating habits are instilled from a young age, so by providing nutritious foods and drinks, you can help children establish positive eating behaviours.
+Providing nutritious foods and drinks, can help children establish positive eating behaviours.

 How to support healthy eating in OSHC